Old Berrien County Courthouse Complex: The Future

 In 2019, a series of renovations to the properties began in an effort to modernize existing exhibits and to bring much needed repairs to the buildings.
-The Courthouse received new windows in 2019 and in 2020, the building's wood rot was repair before the entire building was repainted.
-These were paid for by Berrien County.
+The Courthouse received new windows in 2019 and in 2020, the building's wood rot was repaired and the entire building was repainted.
+These were paid for by Berrien County, who is now the sole owner of the entire property, and is responsible for building maintenance and restoration under their lease with the BCHA.
 Interior renovations of permanent exhibit spaces have taken place each year since late 2019 and include the permanent exhibits of the 1839 Courthouse and the Sheriff's Residence.
-Temporary exhibit space was updated in 2019 and 2021.
+The Courthouse is still a designated Courthouse as stipulated in Michigan Legislation MCL - Section 600.1515 and is used for ceremonies, weddings, and educational programming.
+It is currently set up as a fully functional 1800s Courthouse and a special "Historic Court Trials" education program is even offered each semester to students where they can reenact real cases from 1839, 1840, and 1870 and then discuss justice and social justice issues of that time.
+The Berrien County Clerk's office has retained all of the historic court proceedings from Michigan's oldest courthouse, and there are now efforts to digitize these for greater access by the people of Michigan.